 Without a study schedule, it’s much easier to make mistakes and get distracted.
 Accounting for your time is extremely useful as you sit down to sketch out your plan.
-Once you have a study schedule, you can stop worrying about what you’re going to do next, thus saving precious brainpower for learning and retaining.
+Once you have a study schedule, you can stop worrying about what to do next, thus saving precious brainpower for learning and retaining.
 Remember to add life events and daily tasks to your study schedule as well.
 A study schedule is a great way to put a framework around your everyday life.
-So, set aside enough time to create a schedule that will truly work for you.
+So, set aside enough time to create a plan that will genuinely work for you.

 4. Be flexible

 When mapping out your study schedule, be aware that you’ll need to account for some flexibility.
 No matter how well you plan, something always happens that you didn’t anticipate.
-Perhaps you’re studying one afternoon and your computer crashes.
-Or maybe you have to work late and aren’t able to study at your normal time.
+Perhaps you’re studying one afternoon, and your computer crashes.
+Or maybe you have to work late and aren’t able to study at your standard time.
 Don’t give up on your schedule if it doesn’t work perfectly; your schedule should be flexible enough to allow for unexpected events.
-Likewise, if you have every moment of your day previously spoken for, you might need to reprioritize some of your activities.
-It’s also important to take the time to regroup and recoup each day.
+Likewise, if you’ve already accounted for every moment of your day, you might need to reprioritize some activities.
+It’s also essential to take the time to regroup and recoup each day.

 5. Ask for help

 If you’re having a difficult time focusing on your studies or finding time to study, perhaps it’s time to lean on your support system.
 If you’ve created a study schedule and prioritized studying for the exam but still aren’t able to focus, reach out to friends and family for help.
-Talk to others about what you’re going through and let them know how critical passing the CFA exams are for you and your career.
-Set expectations with those close to you so they understand how crucial it is that you receive their dedicated support during this busy time.
+Talk to others about what you’re going through; share with them how critical passing the CFA exams is for you and your career.
+Set expectations with those close to you, so they understand how crucial it is to receive their dedicated support during this busy time.

 No matter how challenging it gets, remember to stay focused on the end goal – passing the CFA exams and becoming a CFA charterholder.
 Evaluate where your time is going, then create and revise your study schedule as needed.
 Remain flexible, but ask for support when needed.

 Whether or not we write them down, we tend to set goals for ourselves daily.
 Why?
 Because we want to become better versions of ourselves through personal and professional growth.
 While it’s not always easy to work towards your goals along your life’s journey, in the end, it’s almost always worth it, especially when the outcome is a better version of you.
-We hope you’ll put these study tips to use to help you succeed on the Level 1 CFA exam.
+We hope you’ll use these study tips to help you succeed in the Level 1 CFA exam.